Building EG-Overlay From Source#

 Command Line Build#

-EG-Overlay can be built from the command line using either CMD or PowerShell.
+EG-Overlay can be built from the command line using PowerShell.

 from the start menu.Navigate to the sources downloaded above.